rackerlabs/support-how-to/content/how-to/rackspace-email/export-and-import-email-address-data-using-outlook/index.md

 ---

-This article describes when you might want to export or import email address data by using Microsoft Outlook&reg; and includes links to articles with instructions for different Outlook versions on both Windows&reg; and Mac OS&reg;.
+This article describes when you might want to export or import email address data by using Microsoft&reg; Outlook&reg; and includes links to articles with instructions for different Outlook versions on both Windows&reg; and macOS&reg;.

 ### Prerequisites